NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 or the NASA SRTM DEM (available on the same web site as above), GMTED2010, USGS's NED data, or NGA's DTED data.

 The Copernicus 30 m DEM heights are relative to the EGM96 geoid.
-Any such DEM must be converted to WGS84 ellipsoid heights, for any processing to be accurate (:numref:`conv_to_ellipsoid`).
+Any such DEM must be converted using ``dem_geoid`` to WGS84 ellipsoid heights, for any processing to be accurate (:numref:`conv_to_ellipsoid`).

 If your cameras have a lower resolution, such as SPOT 5, which may be on the order of 5-7 m/pixel, the resolution of the DEM above may be